I’m just going to assume you’ve already read our article on what customer experience actually is, and ready to take action.

 Customer Experience Analytics

-Since customer experiences cover the entire What is a Customer Journey?
-The customer journey map is a customer experience term that is widely used in businesses from different industries to better understand potential customers.
-A customer…, you can use many different indicators to see how well you are doing in different parts of the journey.
+Since customer experiences cover the entire customer journey, you can use many different indicators to see how well you are doing in different parts of the journey.

 Here are 5 examples of such indicators:

-- What is churn?
-Churn refers to a customer cancelling their subscription to your products or services.
-It is a common metric among especially SaaS(service as a subscription) businesses.
-Churn exists… rates measure how many customers you lose during a specific period based on the customers you have after a certain period and the customers you had at the start of that period.
+- Churn rates measure how many customers you lose during a specific period based on the customers you have after a certain period and the customers you had at the start of that period.

 - Customer effort scores (CES) measure the burden on the customer in handling a certain interaction, such as using an app or completing an order.